Laal maas

-Laal maans (Hindi: लाल मांस; lit. "red mutton") is a meat curry from Rajasthan, India.
-It is a mutton curry prepared in a sauce of yoghurt and hot spices such as red Mathania chillies.
+Laal maas (lit. "red meat") is a meat curry from Rajasthan, India.
+It was traditionally prepared by Rajput royalty during hunts.
+It is a mutton or game curry prepared in a sauce of yogurt and hot spices such as red Mathania chillies.
 This dish typically is very hot and rich in garlic.
 The gravy may be thick or liquid and is eaten with chapatis made out of wheat (usually eaten in summers) or bajra (a millet grown in Rajasthan and eaten in the winter months).

-Chef Bulai Swain said that: "Traditionally, laal maas was made with wild game meat (jungli maas), such as boar or deer and chillies were used to veil the gamy odour of the meat.
+Chef Bulai Swain said that: "Traditionally, laal maans was made with wild game meat (jungli maans), such as boar or deer and chillies were used to veil the gamy odour of the meat.
 It was a favourite among the royalties.
 While the spicy flavour is remained intact now, the meat used is tender mutton."

+Etymology

+"Laal" means red in Hindi, referring to the fiery red color of the dish, which comes from the vibrant spices like mathania chillies used in its preparation.
+"Maas" simply means meat in Hindi.
+So, "Laal Maas" literally translates to "Red Meat."